 To update reference documentation, find the source file and edit the symbol's docstring.
 Many API reference pages on tensorflow.org include a link to the source file where the symbol is defined.
 Docstrings support Markdown and can be (approximately) previewed using any Markdown previewer.

-For reference documentation quality and how to get involved with doc sprints and the community, see TensorFlow 2.0 API Docs.
+For reference documentation quality and how to get involved with doc sprints and the community, see the TensorFlow 2.0 API Docs advice.

 Versions and branches

 version defaults to the latest stable binary—this matches the package installed